Ian Young (academic)

-Young's field of research is Ocean Engineering and particularly the role of wind-generated ocean waves.
+Young's field of research is ocean engineering and particularly the role of wind-generated ocean waves.
 His work has focused on the development of global wave prediction models, extreme wind and wave conditions, tropical cyclone generated waves, nearshore sea states and the role of global winds and waves in climate change.

 Young is an Honorary Fellow of Engineers Australia, a Fellow of the Academy of Technological Sciences and Engineering, received the Centenary Medal "in recognition for his services to research" in 2000 and became an Officer in the General Division of the Order of Australia in 2012 for his "services to higher education and research".
-He was awarded the Lorenz G. Straub medal for research in Hydraulic Engineering in 1986, the National Medal for Education by the Vietnamese government in 2012 and has been ranked by Engineers Australia as one of Australia's top 100 Engineers.
+He was awarded the Lorenz G. Straub medal for research in Hydraulic Engineering in 1986, and has been ranked by Engineers Australia as one of Australia's top 100 Engineers.
 In 2017, he was awarded the Kevin Stark medal for excellence in Coastal and Ocean Engineering.

-Education
+Early life and education

-Young attended Pimlico State High School and then studied Civil Engineering at James Cook University.
+Young was born in Cunnamulla, a small town in South Western Queensland in late 1950s.
+He studied Civil Engineering at James Cook University.
 He completed three degrees at James Cook, graduating with BE(Hons) (1979), MEngSc (1982) and PhD (1984).
-His PhD study was focused on Ocean Engineering and particularly ocean surface waves.